MelloSec/BlastBox-II/README.md

 VM is created into the VNet and subnet behind the NSG, using the admin username and password.

-RDP session will be initiated to the machine after it is finished deploying.
+RDP session will be initiated to the machine after it is finished deploying, unless Ubuntu is selected.
+SSH in to the IP provided.

 Resources can be deallocated or destroyed by pressing up arrow on your keyboard and changing -deploy to -destroy: